ospfranco/sol/README.md

 - [ ] Customize language translation
 - [ ] Onboarding tutorial
 - [ ] Some sort of plugin system?
+- [ ] This being built on React Native means it is possible to make it compatible to Windows (and maybe Linux?), looking for help there

 ## Other tools